Crying Out Love in the Center of the World

 Crying Out Love in the Center of the World (世界の中心で、愛をさけぶ, Sekai no Chūshin de, Ai o Sakebu) is a 2004 Japanese drama film directed by Isao Yukisada and based on the novel Socrates in Love by Kyoichi Katayama.
-The story follows a man (Takao Osawa) who returns to his hometown and listens to audio diaries recorded by his school sweetheart (Masami Nagasawa) before her death.
+The story follows a man Sakutarou (Takao Osawa) who returns to his hometown and listens to audio diaries recorded by his school sweetheart Aki (Masami Nagasawa).
+Sakutarou rediscovers through flashbacks the void deep within him caused by the events from his high school days.

 The film opened in Japan on 8 May 2004, which brought Nagasawa recognition as an actress.
 It was a financial success, and its theme song, "Hitomi o Tojite" (With My Eyes Closed) by Ken Hirai, became a successful single.
 It 2005, it was remade in South Korea as My Girl and I.

 Plot

 In a neglected box in her Tokyo apartment, Ritsuko finds a teenage girl's audio diary on an old cassette.
 Ritsuko's fiancé Saku spots her in a television report at Takamatsu Airport about an approaching typhoon.
 He realizes she has gone to their hometown in Shikoku and goes after her.
 There, at his family home, he discovers a box of audio cassettes.
 He listens to them while retracing his steps from his school life.

 In 1986, the teenage Saku attends the funeral of his school principal.
 The eulogy reader, popular school athlete Aki, catches his eye and they begin seeing each other.
 Saku's uncle Shigezou, a photographer, tells him he was once the principal's lover.
 At his request, Aki and Saku steal the principal's remains from the cemetery and give them to Shigezou.

 Hoping to win a Walkman, Saku and Aki write to a local radio station that reads out listeners' stories of tragic romance.
 When Saku wins by concocting a story about a girl with leukemia, Aki records a tape chastising him, saying it is wrong to lie about such things.
 He apologizes and they begin exchanging long messages on tape.
 After they visit an uninhabited island and find an old camera with undeveloped film inside, Aki collapses and is admitted to hospital.

 In the present, Ritsuko finds Saku in the school, engrossed in Aki's tapes, but does not disturb him.
 As the typhoon approaches, she takes shelter in Shigezou's shop and sees a photo of the young Saku and Aki in wedding clothes.
 Shigezou tells her he took the photo shortly before Aki's death.